Sam-programs/Project-Setup/README.md

 if a test takes more than sec seconds and milsec milliseconds a warning is given
 if sec is set to -1 no warning is given

+# Make Targets
+## all(default)
+   runs the code then tests it
+   doesn't test if the program aborts(unless --ignore-errors is passed to make)
+## testcode
+    tests the code
+## debug
+    recompiles then launchs a debugger with the program
+## release
+    recompiles with -O2